-DoC 9.1: Calculation of VOC content based on ingredients list.
-The applicant must provide evidence to the GECA appointed auditor to enable this calculation, including full formulation details showing the weight of each ingredient in g/L and the physical properties and chemical formula of each ingredient (or SDS for each ingredient).
+DoC 10.1: Calculation of VOC content based on ingredients list.
+The applicant must provide evidence to the GECA Approved Assessor to enable this calculation, including full formulation details showing the weight of each ingredient in g/L and the physical properties and chemical formula of each ingredient (or SDS for each ingredient).

-3.6 Fragrances
+3.7 Fragrances

-Criterion 10: Fragrance must be produced and used in accordance with the "Code of Practice" compiled by the International Fragrance Association (IFRA).
+Criterion 11: Fragrance must be produced and used in accordance with the International Fragrance Association (IFRA) Code of Practice and the IFRA Standards, up to and including the 50th Amendment or later.

-DoC 10.1: The applicant must provide a declaration signed by the manufacturer(s) of all fragrances used which states that the fragrance was produced in accordance with the IFRA Code of Practice.
+DoC 11.1: The applicant must provide a declaration signed by the manufacturer(s) of all fragrances used which states that the fragrance was produced in accordance with the IFRA Code of Practice.
 This may be supported by evidence of the manufacturer's membership to IFRA.